Coloring d-Embeddable k-Uniform Hypergraphs: Introduction

 The Four Color Theorem \cite{FCT1,FCT2} asserts that every graph that is embeddable in the plane has chromatic number at most four.
 This question has been one of the driving forces in Discrete Mathematics and its theme has inspired many variations.
 For example, the chromatic number of graphs that are embedabble into a surface of fixed genus has been intensively studied by Heawood~\cite{Heawood}, Ringel and Youngs~\cite{ringelyoungs}, and many others.

-In this paper, we consider graphs and hypergraphs that are embeddable into \(\RR^d\) for \(d\ge 3\) in such a way that their edges do not intersect (see Definition~\ref{def:dembed} below).
-For graphs, however, this is not a very interesting question because for any \(n\in\NN\) the vertices of the complete graph \(K_n\) can be embedded into \(\RR^3\) using the embedding
+In this paper, we consider $k$-uniform hypergraphs that are embeddable into $\RR^d$ in such a way that their edges do not intersect (see Definition~\ref{def:dembed} below).
+For $k=d=2$ the problem specializes to graph planarity.
+For $k=2$ and $d\geq3$ it is not a very interesting question because for any $n\in\NN$ the vertices of the complete graph $K_n$ can be embedded into $\RR^3$ using the embedding

-It is a well known property of the moment curve \(t\mapsto(t,t^2,t^3)\) that any two edges between four distinct vertices do not intersect.
-E.\,g., this follows trivially from Corollary~\ref{cor:shephardGen} in the case of \(k=2\) and \(d=3\).
+It is a well known property of the moment curve $t\mapsto(t,t^2,t^3)$ that any two edges between four distinct vertices do not intersect (see Proposition~\ref{pro:shephardPlane}).

 As a consequence, we now focus our attention on hypergraphs, which are in general not embeddable into any specific dimension.
-Some properties of these hypergraphs (or more generally simplicial complexes) have been investigated (see e.\,g.~\cite{Menger,WagnerHard,VanKampen,Flores}), but to our surprise, we have not been able to find any bounds on their chromatic number.
+Some properties of these hypergraphs (or more generally simplicial complexes) have been investigated (see e.\,g.~\cite{Flores1,Flores,WagnerHard,Menger,schild,VanKampen}), but to our surprise, we have not been able to find any previously established results which bound their chromatic number.
+However, Grünbaum and Sarkaria (see \cite{grunb,sarkaria}) have considered a different generalization of graph colorings to simplicial complexes by coloring faces.
+They also bound this face-chromatic number subject to embeddability constraints.

 Before we can state our main results, we quickly recall and introduce some useful notation.
-We say that \(H=(V,E)\) is a \emph{\(k\)-uniform hypergraph} if the vertex set \(V\) is a finite set and the edge set \(E\) consists of \(k\)-element subsets of \(V\), i.\,e. \(E\subseteq \binom{V}{k}\).
-For any hypergraph \(H\), we denote by \(V(H)\) the vertex set of \(H\) and by \(E(H)\) its edge set.
+We say that $H=(V,E)$ is a \emph{$k$-uniform hypergraph} if the vertex set $V$ is a finite set and the edge set $E$ consists of $k$-element subsets of $V$, i.\,e. $E\subseteq \binom{V}{k}$.
+For any hypergraph $H$, we denote by $V(H)$ the vertex set of $H$ and by $E(H)$ its edge set.
 We define

-and call any hypergraph isomorphic to \(K_n^{(k)}\) a \emph{complete \(k\)-uniform hypergraph of order \(n\)}.
+and call any hypergraph isomorphic to $K_n^{(k)}$ a \emph{complete $k$-uniform hypergraph of order $n$}.